sourcebots/docs/content/api/local-installation.md

 title: Local installation
 ---

-Installing our code locally will allow your editor you extract type definitions from the `Robot` class and its boards, as well as allowing type completion on parameters.
+Installing our code locally will allow your editor you to extract type definitions from the `Robot` class and its boards, as well as allowing auto-complete (also known as [IntelliSense](https://en.wikipedia.org/wiki/IntelliSense)).

 Installing these definitions is highly optional, however will be incredibly useful if your editor supports this.
 All editors in our [recommended list](/tutorials/editors/) besides IDLE will support it.